Getting a Mortgage with 3 or 4 People

 Generally speaking, lenders look more favourable on family members or blood relatives on a multi-person mortgage than friends alone.

 Friendships, however strong, can change over time.
-Whereas, family and blood relatives are, by their very nature, considered to be more permanent and consistent features in ones’ life.
-As such, lenders will tend to deem a multi-mortgage with family members less of a risk than a multi-mortgage with friends.
+Whereas, family and blood relatives are, by their very nature, considered to be more permanent and consistent features in one’s life.
+As such, lenders will tend to deem a joint mortgage with family members less of a risk than a multi-mortgage with friends.
 So, if possible, it is always best to have a blood relative/family member be at least one of the applicants.

 However, if you’re specifically looking for a mortgage with friends, then there are specialist lenders who will consider your application.
 It is always best to check with your broker to see what is available on the market today.
-As a trusted whole-of-market broker, our expert mortgage advisors at Boon Brokers’ can help find you a joint mortgage with friends.
+As a trusted whole-of-market broker, our expert mortgage advisers at Boon Brokers can help find you a joint mortgage with friends.

 Who is Eligible for a Multi-Person Mortgage?